jpbarto/serverless-chaos-lab/docs/lab_1_serverless_etl.md

 When a file is encountered by the ETL Lambda function which it cannot parse it will experience an exception.
 S3 will invoke the Lambda function 2 more times in an effort to parse the file, if all 3 invocations experience an error the message will be stored into the dead letter queue configured for the Lambda function.

+An [Amazon CloudWatch Dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) has been created for this pipeline which tracks various metrics for the architecture.
+Please use this to gain insight into the current state of the pipeline.

 ## Summary

 In this lab you used Infrastructure-as-Code to deploy a serverless ETL pipeline.
 You reviewed the various AWS consoles associated with the AWS services in use, and you also applied a load to the architecture using drivers to push files to and pull notifications from the ETL architecture.